The Pros and Cons of Sacrificing for the Ones We Love

--A nice little pat on the back.
+2. A nice little pat on the back.
 By making a sacrifice for your partner, you’ve proven to yourself that you have what it takes to be a good relationship partner.
 It also feels good to help someone you care about.
-Seeing your partner’s happy grin when you agree to attend their high school reunion instead of stay home and work may make the sacrifice worth it.
+Seeing your partner’s happy grin when you agree to attend their high school reunion instead of staying home to work may make the sacrifice worth it.

--Imbalance of power.
+2. Imbalance of power.
 If you are happy to sacrifice early on in the relationship and your partner isn’t reciprocating, you may find yourself in a situation where you are the one who is always expected to give up and give in.
-Over time this imbalanced pattern of sacrifice may lead to an imbalance of power in your relationship.
+Over time, this imbalanced pattern of sacrifice may lead to an imbalance of power in your relationship.

--Feeling badly about yourself.
+3. Feeling badly about yourself.
 Some people are also constantly sacrificing because they think of themselves as someone who “helps out others.”
 These type of people endorse statements like “I can’t say no when someone asks for my help.”
-This attitude is known as unmitigated communion and people who exhibit this attitude suffer from anxiety, poor self-esteem and poorer health.
+This attitude is known as unmitigated communion and people who exhibit this attitude suffer from anxiety, poor self-esteem, and poorer health.
 Women are particularly likely to engage in unmitigated communion.

 In short, sacrificing for someone you love may help you show them you care and may even make you feel good about yourself.
 But if you find yourself always being the one who sacrifices or feeling forced to make a sacrifice, then you should tread with care.

 What are some other pros and cons of sacrificing?
 Have you had experiences with choosing whether or not to make an important sacrifice?